October 1st, 2013

 I found the WordPress documentation about custom rewrite rules pretty confusing and most of the blog posts / Stackoverflow posts I could find weren’t much better.
 Silly thing is it’s actually pretty simple to set up your own rewrite rules when you know how.
 Here’s what I figured out:

-• You want to create your rewrite rules on the WordPress init action hook AND the plugin activation hook.
+- You want to create your rewrite rules on the WordPress

-• You should also flush your rewrite rules after creating them in the activation hook.
+hook. - You should also flush your rewrite rules after creating them in the

-• You also need to create custom “rewrite_tags” to access route parameters in the init hook.
+hook. - You also need to create custom “rewrite_tags” to access route parameters in the

 <?php